 After you've submitted your application, you may be offered an opportunity to interview with a Dartmouth graduate.
-Due to the COVID-19 pandemic, interviews will only be offered virtually (via phone or video call) for the 2021-22 application cycle.
+Interviews will be offered virtually (via phone or video call) and in person for the 2023-24 application cycle.

 How Interviews Are Arranged